JAC-CS-Game-Programming-F25/project-insert-name-here/README.md

 There will be three types of aliens that can appear throughout a play session, each with different AIs in the forms of their movement patterns:

 - Pawn: Pawns are simple aliens that will always move in a straight line towards the player.
+- Scion: Scions are aliens that disappear and reappear at a random location after a set interval, continuously approaching the player in a straight line otherwise.
-- Scion: Scions are aliens that slowly circle around the ship as they spawn, however their speed increases the closer they get (which caps out at a certain distance from the player).
+- Matriarchs: Matriarchs are aliens that slowly circle around and spiral towards the player once they spawn.

 In addition, there is a chance that upon an alien's defeat that the player gains one of the following power-ups (in which only one can be active at a time):